do-me/LBSN-Thesis/misc/README.md

 # Miscellaneous

+## Index

+1. Stopwords EN/DE
+2. UTF-8 to binary string converter script
+3. How to create a Facebook location (as of April 2021)

 ## How to create a Facebook location (as of April 2021)
 A Facebook/Instagram location is easily created with a few clicks on the Facebook app (mobile only).
 When posting something, the “check-in” option offers the functionality of adding new places.
 Even though certain restrictions apply for the place name, everyone can create a place anywhere.
 For testing and illustration purposes, an [“Atlantis Ocean Bar”]( https://www.facebook.com/pages/Atlantis-Ocean-Bar/106847628209185) was created in the middle of the Atlantic Ocean.